The Importance of Colour in Brand Advertising

 While doing this, you should also ensure that you are not losing the consistency between the colour and personality of the company.

-How is colour so important?
+How is colour so important in Brand advertising?

 Colours are filled with emotion, and by picking out the correct one for your business, you would be showing the characteristics your brand has.

 For example, red often is related to passion, anger, or desire, and by using this colour, companies gain the attention they need.

 Blue sends out the message of trust, truth tranquillity and calmness because of its association with heaven.

 Colours send these emotions subconsciously without even recognising it, and that subconscious chemical reaction in our brain will affect the choices of your customers.